 The maximum blood or Breath Alcohol Concentration (BAC) of a commercial truck driver is limited to half the limit set by Florida state law for the average driver.
 This means that they can be charged with DUI if they are found to have a BAC of 0.04, not the state limit of 0.08.
 This is because truck accidents usually more serioys and therefore can be more harmful for everyone involved.

-At The Law Place, our experienced personal injury attorneys have a long history of dealing with truck accidents and truck driver DUI cases in Sarasota County and the state of Florida as a whole.
+At The Law Place, our experienced criminal defense attorneys have a long history of dealing with truck accidents and truck driver DUI cases in Sarasota County and the state of Florida as a whole.
 Our prestigious law firm works as a team so that you can benefit from our combined experience and knowledge of Florida law which we have built over 75 years.

 We are available 24 hours a day so that you can speak to us when you need us most.
 Contact us today on (941) 444-4444 for a no-obligation, free consultation.